ga-wdi-boston/js-angular-routes/README.md

 ## Angular Routes.

 We are going to dive into Angular Routes.
-Routes are used to "dispatch" a HTTP Request to a URL to some code that will be executed.
+Routes are used to "dispatch" a HTTP Request for a URL to some code that will be executed.

-Angular will define a set of routes that will map URL, or paths, to a Controller and View.
+Angular will define a set of routes that will map URL, and the paths they contain, to a Controller and View.

 ## Objectives